The Lyne Burn Green Network Project

 January 18, 2020

-The Lyne Burn Green Network refers to our vision of improving and connecting the three areas of greenspace at Rex Park, Lyne Burn Park and Touch in central Dunfermline to create a green corridor for people to use for recreation, active travel and play.
+The Lyne Burn Green Network refers to a vision of improving and connecting the three areas of greenspace at Rex Park, Lyne Burn Park, and Touch in central Dunfermline to create a green corridor for people to use for recreation, active travel, and play.

 Dunfermline itself is steeped in history.
 Dunfermline Abbey is the burial place of many of Scotland’s kings and queens including King Robert the Bruce.